bacadra/pulsar-linter-ruff/README.md

 ## Commands

-The following commands are available:
+In `atom-workspace` there are available commands:

 - `linter:lint`: manually run a linting (function of [linter](https://github.com/steelbrain/linter) package)
 - `linter-ruff:fix`: attempt to fix violations by ruff